-Dick started designing the equipment for his current sound system in 1962 and it is almost finished.
-His "preamplifier" occupies 3-1/2 racks 7
+Dick started designing the equipment for his current sound system in 1962 and in 2016 it is about finished.
+His "preamplifier" occupies 3-1/2

-feet high at the back of his sound studio.
-In 2009 he disconnected some of the analog tone control units, still in excellent working condition, because
+racks 7 feet high at the back of his sound studio.
+In 2009 he disconnected some of the analog tone control units, still in excellent working condition,

-they were obsoleted by his new computer digital signal processing system.
-The small discrete component operational amplifier cubes in the grey panels
+because they were obsoleted by his new computer digital signal processing system.
+The small discrete component operational amplifier cubes in the

 The first unit designed was an automatic lighting controller that responds to the music.
 Mounted in a half-rack outside the left edge of this photo, It